 More recently the issue has been brought much more to the foreground of the story, when Eric refuses to release slaves who saved his life despite of being free of the mind control spell at the time, on the basis that they were just doing what good slaves are supposed to do in any case.
 It turns out later the real reason he wouldn't release them is that it was illegal to do so under Templar law.
 He eventually agrees to "sell them" to Trace, so Trace would take any heat for releasing them.

-Gunnerkrigg Court: Stated in comic by one of the characters as being 'one' of if not major the reasons why the Court and the Woods do not currently get along.
+Gunnerkrigg Court: Stated in comic by one of the characters as being one of the (if not the) major reasons why the Court and the Woods do not currently get along.

 Due to the vast differences between human and troll society in Homestuck, there's bound to be some in-universe dissonance.
 For example, when John tells Karkat that he's not a homosexual when Karkat hints at a possible future kismesis (a type of troll romance based on mutual hate), Karkat has no idea what the word 'homosexual' means.
 After John explains it, Karkat is shocked that humans even have a word for it, where as it's a complete non-issue for trolls, considering how they reproduce.

 Later a different dissonance is Played for Drama when Vriska tells John that he, as a human, can't understand her justifications for killing Tavros.